Welcome

 Initial Session

-Whether you’ve had therapy before or if this is your first time, an initial session enables us to get to know one another and assess whether we are the right fit to work together.
+Whether you’ve had therapy before or if this is your first time, an initial session is a chance to get to know one another and see if we are the right fit for each other.

-This session will include me asking a range of questions about your life, and this isn’t a standard therapy session.
-It is a chance for us to understand one another.
+This session will include me asking a range of questions about your life. this isn’t a standard therapy session but more of a taster.

 To work with you effectively, I need to understand where you are coming from, why you are seeking therapy, and whether we fit.
 Equally as important, this is a chance for you to get a sense of me, and if you feel I am right for you.